You can read this article in Polish via a Google machine translation

 Credenhill Court Polish Hostel in Herefordshire

-The Credenhill Court Polish Hostel was run by the charity The Relief Society for Poles and the hostel closed in 1987.
-That same year Credenhill Court Rest Home opened at the same premises, as a private care home.
-Under an agreement reached between the Polish charity and the new owners, the remaining Polish veterans were able to receive continued care.
+The Credenhill Court Polish Hostel was run by the charity The Relief Society for Poles, and the hostel closed in 1987.
+That year Credenhill Court Rest Home opened on the same premises as a private care home.
+Under an agreement reached between the Polish charity and the new owners, the remaining Polish veterans could receive continued care.
 Source: Hereford Times article dated 15 March 2005.

 Background – The Polish Resettlement Act of 1947

-The Polish Resettlement Act of 1947 came about because the vast majority of Polish war veterans refused to be returned to Poland.
-These soldiers had fought for their freedom and ours, in Poland, the UK and in many other countries involved in World War II.
-The soldiers knew that in Poland under the communist regime, at best they would be denied equal opportunities and at worst they would suffer persecution, detention and possibly death at the hands of the new regime.
+The Polish Resettlement Act of 1947 came about because most Polish war veterans in the UK refused to be returned to Poland.
+These soldiers had fought for their freedom and ours in Poland, the UK and many other countries involved in World War II.
+The soldiers knew that in Poland under the communist regime, at best, they would be denied equal opportunities and, at worst, they would suffer persecution, detention and possibly death at the hands of the new regime.

 The first Polish Resettlement Camps in the UK were formed in 1946.
-By the end of that year, approximately 120,000 soldiers and dependants had been accommodated in 265 camps throughout the UK.
-It is estimated that by the end of 1949 around 150,000 Polish soldiers and their dependants were settled in the UK.
-Over the coming years, this number would rise to nearly 250,00 as more dependants and descendants arrived in the UK.
+By the end of that year, approximately 120,000 soldiers and dependants were accommodated in 265 camps throughout the UK.
+It is estimated, that by the end of 1949, around 150,000 Polish soldiers and their dependants had settled in the UK.
+Over the coming years, this number would rise to nearly 250,00 as more dependents and descendants arrived in the UK.
 Source: Agata Błaszczyk writing for Forced Migration Review.

-I visited the Polish Hostel in Credenhill on many occasions, as in the early to mid-1980s my late father was a full-time warden at the hostel.
-My father, who was himself a World War II veteran, was very proud of the assistance he was able to give the residents.
+I visited the Credenhill Court Polish Hostel on many occasions, as in the early to mid-1980s, my late father was a full-time manager at the hostel.
+My father, who was himself a World War II veteran, was very proud of the assistance he was able to offer the residents.
 He was also very indebted to volunteers from the local community for their invaluable work in making life better for the residents.

 Volunteers from RAF Hereford at the Polish Hostel in Credenhill

-Aleksander Rodziewicz – the Warden, receiving a donation from RAF Hereford for individual Christmas parcels for the residents.
+Aleksander Rodziewicz, the manager, receiving a donation from RAF Hereford for individual Christmas parcels for the residents.
 The photograph is dated December 1984 and is from the Rodziewicz family collection.
-The author of this photograph is unknown and the photograph may be an orphan work.
+The author of this photograph is unknown, and the photograph may be an orphan work.
 The owners of the original hard copy photograph are the Rodziewicz family.
-Permission is not granted by the family for re-use of this photograph.
+Permission is not granted by the family for the re-use of this photograph.